Verify vertical and horizontal alignment of the structural steel

 Use metal shears, torches, and welding equipment to cut, bend, and weld the steel

-Iron and steel are important parts of buildings, bridges, and other structures.
+Iron and steel are important elements in buildings, bridges, and other structures.
 Even though the primary metal involved in this work is steel, these workers often are known as ironworkers or erectors.
-When building tall structures such as a skyscraper, ironworkers erect steel frames and assemble the cranes and derricks that move structural steel, reinforcing bars, buckets of concrete, lumber, and other materials and equipment around the construction site.
+When building a tall structure, such as a skyscraper, ironworkers will arrange the steel frames, reinforcing bars, buckets of concrete, lumber, and other materials and equipment around the construction site.
 Once this job has been completed, workers begin to connect steel columns, beams, and girders according to blueprints and instructions from construction supervisors.